Galah: Subspecies

 Three subspecies are usually recognised.
-Slight variation exists in the colours of the plumage and in the extent of the carunculation of the eye rings among the three subspecies.
+Slight variations exist in the colours of the plumage and in the extent of the carunculation of the eye rings among the three subspecies.
 The south-eastern form, E. r. albiceps, is clearly distinct from the paler-bodied Western Australian nominate subspecies, E. r. roseicapilla, although the extent and nature of the central hybrid zone remains undefined.
 Most pet birds outside Australia are the south-eastern form.
 The third form, E. r. kuhli, found right across the northern part of the continent, tends to be a little smaller and is distinguished by differences in the shape and colour of the crest, although its status as a valid subspecies is uncertain.

 Behaviour

 The galah is often found in flocks of 10 to 1,000 individuals.
 These can be mixed flocks, the members of which may include the pink cockatoo, the little corella, and the sulphur-crested cockatoo.
 The galah readily hybridizes with all of these species (see below).
 Flocks of galahs often congregate and forage on the ground for food in open, grassy areas.
-Flocks of independent juvenile galahs will often disperse from their birth flock haphazardly.
+Flocks of independent juvenile galahs often disperse from their birth flocks haphazardly.
 The galah feeds on seeds gathered on the ground, mainly feeding in the morning and late afternoon.
 Idly, it will strip leaves and bark from trees, and large flocks have been observed to kill trees through defoliation.